leveillec/demixing-yeast-vacuole/README.md

 Python scripts are located in the source folder under analysis.

-The first, vacuole_analysis.py, is the main program.
-The other three scripts (vacuole_assign.py, vacuole_discard.py, and vacuole_identifier.py) contain functions that the main script depends on.
+Main Program
+- vacuole_analysis.py

+Scripts containing functions that the main program uses:
+- vacuole_assign.py
+- vacuole_discard.py
+- vacuole_identifier.py

 ## How it works